R-O-C-K: Other versions

-The song has been recorded on December 7th, 1956 by Mr. Roll and His Rocks, the first rock and roll band of Argentina.
+The song was recorded on December 7, 1956, by Mr. Roll and His Rocks, the first rock and roll band of Argentina.
 The recording session was directed by Lalo Schifrin and the band leader was the singer/trombonist Eddie Pequenino.
 This version was released as a B side in January, 1957.
 The record was edited in Argentina, Uruguay and Brazil.
 Finnish singer Esa Pakarinen recorded a version of the song in Finnish which appeared on the 1976 album Pakarock 2.
 Melvis and His Gentlemen recorded the song in 1989, Johnny Earle in 1998, Rockin Pete Anderson in 2008, and Rockin' the Joint in 2009.